opensearch-project/project-website/_posts/2025-09-30-Introducing-Derived-Source.markdown

 ## Limitations

-While derived source gives substantial storage reduction, there are certain limitations on the generated source in terms of, how it is displayed while querying for it.
+While derived source offers substantial storage reduction, there are certain limitations on the generated source in terms of, how query responses are returned.

 ### Representation of [date](https://docs.opensearch.org/latest/field-types/supported-field-types/date/)